salvatore-dimartino/LaTazza/templates/DesignDocumentTemplate.md

 We decided to use a 3-Layers Architecture: presentation(gui), application logic (functions) and Data (DBMS) for getting the reports. <br>
 The Database stores transactions only and its only purpose is to produce reports. <br>
-For the sake of interactivity as well, we decided to use the MVC model too, so our final Architectural pattern choice is MVC + Layers.
+For the sake of interactivity as well, we decided to use the MVC model too, so our final Architectural pattern choice is MVC + Layers. <br>
-As parallelization is not needed, 1 thread only is sufficient.
+Finally, concerning parallelization, 1 thread only is sufficient.

 By importing the LaTazza project into Eclipse and inspecting the packages, and by looking at the first lines of code of the .java files as well, we recognized the following structure: